sth/sqxx/README.md

 These types map directly to the types supported by the underlying C API.

 Since the values in a sqlite3 database are stored without type information, every value can be accessed as any type.
-So `val<double>(0)`, will recieve the value as a double, even if it previously was stored as an int or string.
-The underlying sqlite3 C API will convert the value if neccessary.
+So `val<double>(0)`, will receive the value as a double, even if it previously was stored as an int or string.
+The underlying sqlite3 C API will convert the value if necessary.

 #### Accessing multiple result rows